(Updated November 2023 for 2023 holiday season)

 Draplin Design Co.
 (Portland, OR) hats, t-shirts, posters, gifts

-Leigh McKolay Design badass-earth-mother design
+Leigh McKolay Design badass-earth-mother designs

 Open Books a great browsable local resource for used (and new) books

-Quimby’s the Chicago book/zine institution
+Quimby’s a Chicago book/zine institution

 Matter (Denver) the mighty Rick Griffith’s bookstore/giftshop, heavy on art, design, and social issues.

 Jump Up Chuck’s Ska/Reggae online superstore